 Most of us use the terms “barbecuing” and “grilling” interchangeably-and that’s perfectly fine-but these terms actually refer to two different types of cooking.

 Barbecue (shortened to BBQ) is the process of outdoor cooking done over indirect heat at lower temperatures (212 deg.
 F to 300 deg.
 F) for long periods of time.
 Think of a brisket tenderized slowly in a smoker or a whole pig roasted for hours in a pit.
-Strictly speaking, a BBQ is a time-consuming event that requires the chef to tend to the meat for hours while all the hungry guests salivate over the delicious aromas.
+Strictly speaking, a BBQ is a time-consuming event that will make all the hungry guests salivate over the delicious aromas.

 Grilling is done quickly over high heat, whether the meat is cooked directly or indirectly over the heat source.
 Whether you’re cooking different Types of boerewors, burgers, steaks, chops, and chicken breasts are usually grilled, and when we refer to a backyard BBQ that lasts for an hour or two, we’re really referring to the grilling method of cooking.

 It may seem like splitting hairs to differentiate BBQ from grilling; however, knowing the difference will not only make you a more informed cook but shooting out that little factoid will make you super popular at parties.
 We promise!
 If you’re looking for a BBQ then options are aplenty online.
 It’s advisable to spend time reading up and see reviews to check how highly regarded the products are.
 It’s important to get it right!